Sibú

-Gold figure of Sibú with the head of an eagle.
-Museo del Oro Precolombino, San Jose, Costa Rica.
+Gold figure of Sibú with head of an eagle.
+Pre-Columbian Gold Museum, San José, Costa Rica.

 Sibú is the primary deity in the Talamancan mythology of Costa Rica.
 He is the creator of Earth and humanity, god of wisdom, values, and indigenous customs.
-He is called Sibú by the Bribri and Cabécar, Sibö by the Teribe, and Zipoh by the Boruca.
+He is called Sibö by the Bribri and Cabécar, Sibú by the Boruca and Spanish, and Zbö by the Naso.